AFanthomme/production_modes_analysis/README.md

 #### Using Monte-Carlo simulated data, train Machine Learning classifiers to reconstruct the production modes of Higgs bosons decaying in the Golden Channel.
-The performance of the models can be evaluated either directly from their category content plot, or from our custom  "Specificity vs Acceptance" curves (in this implementation, only the metrics on VBF category are considered).